can-give-finger-foods-baby-doesnt-teeth-yet-photo

 • Recipe make about 17 pancakes.

-When to Start Solid Foods
+When Is The Right Time to Start Solid Foods

 WHY DO BABIES NEED SOLIDS?

-Introducing solid foods to babies isn’t just about adding variety; it’s essential for both nutritional and developmental reasons.
+Introducing solids to babies isn’t just about giving babies “real food”, it’s critical step for both nutrition and developmental reasons.
 Breast milk or formula will still be a main source of nutrition during the first year, but starting solids around 6 months helps meet growing needs that milk alone can’t fulfill.

 1. Nutritional Reasons

-• Iron Needs: By 7 months, babies’ natural iron stores begin to deplete, and they need iron-rich foods to support healthy growth and brain development.
+• Iron needs rise: Babies are born with iron stores, but by about 6 months, those stores start to deplete.
+So they need iron-rich foods to support healthy growth and brain development.

 2. Developmental Reasons

-• My baby is too small and tiny
+• “My baby too small and tiny.”

-• My baby seems hungry (increased breastfeeding demand)
+• “My baby seems hungry all the time.” (increased breastfeeding demand)

-• My baby wakes up multiple times a night
+• “My baby wakes up multiple times a night, maybe solids will help him sleep.”

-• I wanted to offer something (iron rich foods) alongside breast milk or formula
+• “I wanted to offer something (iron-rich foods) alongside breast milk or formula.”

-Starting solids too early—before 4 months (17 weeks)—can pose several health risks.
+Starting solids too early before 4 months (17 weeks) can pose several health risks.
 Research shows that introducing solids TOO EARLY can increase the chances of:

 • Infections and Digestive Issues: Babies’ digestive systems are still maturing, and introducing solids too soon may cause gastrointestinal discomfort and infections.